The Adult Congenital Heart Disease Program is one of the first accredited fully comprehensive ACHD programs in the United States.

 The Lung Transplant Program at Cincinnati Children’s provides comprehensive, multidisciplinary care for pediatric patients whose complex and challenging end-stage lung disease has not responded to other medical and surgical therapies.

 Research shows that children with complex heart problems are at a greater risk for neurodevelopment issues when compared to heart-healthy children.
 Many of these children experience one or more mild deficits across a range of areas.
-The Heart Institute NDC can help.
+The Heart Institute NDEC can help.

 Heart Institute experts work closely with the specialists of our Comprehensive Neuromuscular Center to offer your child the best diagnosis and care available.